 - Conceptual understanding;

 The programme aims to facilitate critical thinking and reflection by questioning and critically discussing beliefs, discourses and attitudes.

-As this is a level 6 programme the use of self-directed learning will be prevalent as the blended learning mode of study requires students to complete online activities which develop their digital literacy alongside more traditional methods of lectures, workshops and seminars.
-There will be opportunities for self-directed group work and projects allowing for peer discussion and learning as well as individual and collective problem solving and action learning.
-(1, 2, 4)
+As this is a level 6 programme, the use of self-directed learning will be prevalent on some modules where the blended learning mode of study requires students to complete online activities which develop their digital literacy, alongside more traditional methods of lectures, workshops and seminars.
+There will be opportunities for self-directed group work and projects allowing for peer discussion and learning, as well as individual and collective problem solving and action learning (1, 2, 4).

-A key element of the programme is the practice learning experience in which students undertake 120 hours within a relevant setting.
+A key element of the programme is the practice learning experience in which students undertake 80 hours within a relevant setting.
 In collaboration with employers, students will undertake an action research project to enable them to effect change within their setting.
-Students have access to additional training programmes provided by employers in relation to safeguarding and family support work enriching the students’ learning experience and developing current methods of working required within the sector.
-(1, 2, 3 & 4)
+Students may have access to additional training programmes provided by employers in relation to safeguarding and family support work, enriching the students’ learning experience and developing current methods of working required within the sector (1, 2, 3 & 4).

-The outcomes of the programme are strongly linked to skills and knowledge required for multi-disciplinary work within the childhood and youth sector.
+The outcomes of the programme are strongly linked to skills and knowledge required for multi-disciplinary work essential for working within the childhood and youth sector.

-The programme has been designed and developed in conjunction with employers from across statutory and Social Enterprise organisations.
-Practice Managers from the Family Resource Service, Family Hubs and alternative education provider for primary school age children were ask to consult on the purpose and module design and assessment.
+The programme has been designed and developed in conjunction with employers from across statutory and social enterprise organisations.
+Practice Managers from the Family Resource Service, Family Hubs and alternative education providers for primary school age children were asked to consult on the purpose, module design and assessment aspects of the programme.
 This was crucial to ensure the content was fit for purpose within the sector at level 6.